bcgov/gwa-api/docs/guides/tutorial-idp-client-cred-flow.md

 2. Granting Access to the IdP
 3. Client Requesting Access
 4. Provider Approving Access
-5. Client Retrieving Bearer Token
+5. Client Retrieving the Access Token
 6. Client Calling an API

 ![alt text](assets/oauth2.png "Protecting an API")

 ## 1. Configuring an API on the Kong Gateway

 The API Provider User Journey document provides the steps to enable a new API on the Kong Gateway.
 It will walk you through the creation of a new Namespace, and a Service Account that can be used to configure the Kong Gateway and the Authorization Profile described in step 2.

 Once the API is working on the Gateway, you can then define a Product, which can be made available on the API Services Portal Directory.